 For those looking to spend a little bit of time exploring the Kinabatangan River and to make the most of the incredible wildlife river cruises from here, then chances are you'll be staying in Sukau.

 The village itself is quite small and positioned along the banks of the river itself.
 There are no ATMs or supermarkets here, so you'll need to prepare.
 To help you, I've written this guide on how to get to Kinabatangan, including advice on where to stay and tips for booking a wildlife river cruise.

 If you'd prefer to visit the larger Gomantong Caves, then you can book a cave and river cruise tour online.
 I didn't do this option since I decided to stay in Sukau over a few days.
 However, if you'd prefer a hotel pickup and a guided tour from Sandakan, then you can book this trip instead.

 Of course, you can organize a driver or guide from Sukau to go to Gomantong Caves.
 Unfortunately, I didn't have a day to spare.
 So instead, I set out to explore the elephant trail leading to the Sukau Caves, as directed by my lodge owner.

-You’ll find the start of the trail at the very end of the road in Sukau, heading downstream.
-The official name of the area is called Tomanggong Limestone Area and you’ll find the start of the trail pinned under that name on Google Maps.
+You'll find the start of the trail at the very end of the road in Sukau, heading downstream.
+The area's official name is Tomanggong Limestone Area, and you'll find the start of the trail pinned under that name on Google Maps.